Skip to content

 Student autotext

-Students must indicate that the note is a medical student note using the following autotext in orange.
+Students must indicate that the note is a medical student note using the following autotext.
 This can be removed by the attending when signing the note.

 This note was written by a medical student.
 Preliminary report status should be regarded as NOT reviewed by an attending physician.
 Finalized report status indicates that the attending has reviewed the note and agrees with the plan.

-Residents and attendings may alter the medical student note with strikethrough/deletion/additions only if using a separate font style, such as bold or italic text, to indicate changes.
+Residents, attendings and supervising APPs may alter the medical student note with strikethrough/deletion/additions only if using a separate font style, such as bold or italic text, to indicate changes.
 Color should not be used to indicate changes.

 Workflow